eddsteel/git-web-link/README.md

   -m,--line-end NUM        Link to range ending here (requires start and path
-                           option, set to a filename) -d,--deref               Dereference to commit hash in link (off by default) -v,--version             Show version information -h,--help                Show this help text
+                           option, set to a filename) -d,--deref               Dereference to commit hash in link (off by default) -o,--open                Open link in default browser (off by default) -v,--version             Show version information -h,--help                Show this help text
 ```